microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 that can be bound to the provided register type(s).
 If not, a warning will be emitted stating that "No resource contained in struct '%0' can be bound to register type '%1'".
-The warning will be treated as an error by default, and can be disabled with Disable with --Wno-disallow-legacy-binding-rules.
+The warning will be treated as an error by default, and can be disabled with Disable with --Wno-disallow-unused-register-bindings.
 There are no issues if a UDT contains more resources than there are register binding statements, the resources will be bound to the next available space automatically, and so compilation can succeed.
 It should also be noted that the 'c' register type can be used on UDT